Child Custody Mediation

 In New York State, child support obligation ends when a child reaches age 21.

-In parenting mediation, however, the parents have the freedom to agree to extend their financial support till the child graduates from college–at age 22, for example–or to work out a plan of providing financial assistance to their children as they transition to adulthood.
+In parenting mediation, however, the parents have the freedom to agree to extend their financial support, e.g. till the child graduates from college, or to work out a plan of providing financial assistance to the child as he or she transitions to adulthood.

 Before age 21, the child becomes emancipated if he or she becomes self-supporting through employment, gets married, or enters military service.